cosmos/interchain-security/docs/docs/adrs/adr-009-soft-opt-out.md

 ### Negative

-* Small validators who are not being slashed will still be present in the validator set of the consumer chain.
-In other words, we are sacrificing liveness, not safety.
-The economic security of the consumer chain is the same, but consumers may be more likely to halt.
-If soft opt out threshold is set to 10% for example, and every validator who doesn't have to validate the consumer doesn't validate it, then 23% downtime of the remaining valset could halt the chain.
-This may manifest in slightly longer downtime periods during upgrades.
+The bottom `x%` is still part of the total voting power of the consumer chain.
+This means that if the soft opt-out threshold is set to `10%` for example, and every validator in the bottom `10%` opts out from validating the consumer, then a `24%` downtime of the remaining voting power would halt the chain.
+This may be especially problematic during consumer upgrades.

 ### Neutral